 Abstract: The Records of Lacquering《髹饰录》was written in the Ming Dynasty, has been cited by Chinese and foreign researchers as the most classic text in the study of ancient Chinese lacquer art.
 The book was lost in China during the Qing Dynasty, and it was not until modern times that it was introduced back to China.
 In addition to the legendary circulation of the Records of Lacquering, the knowledge of ancient Chinese lacquer art recorded in this book is also invaluable.
 Huang Cheng (黄成), the author of the book, and Yang Ming (杨明), the annotator, are from Xin’an (新安), Anhui (安徽) Province, and Xitang (西塘), Zhejiang (浙江) Province respectively.
 Although they did not come from the same place and lived in different periods of time, with the frequent exchanges between craftsmen in the Jiangnan (江南) area in the late Ming Dynasty, and the continuous expansion of lacquer production, the related craft knowledge also circulated rapidly.
 Eventually, these two master lacquer carvers, though in different ages and places, had the opportunity to bring together various popular lacquer art knowledge, which led to the Creation of the Records of Lacquering.
 It played an invaluable role in the dissemination of traditional Chinese lacquer knowledge.

-Call for papers
+Call for Articles

-See Instructions for authors for manuscript requirements.
+See Instructions for Authors for manuscript requirements.

-PUBLISHED BY MICHELANGELO SCHOLAR PUBLISH LIMITED
+PUBLISHED BY MICHELANGELO SCHOLAR PUBLISHING LIMITED

 ADDRESS: ROOM A, 3/F., WING TAT COMMERCIAL BUILDING, 121-125 WING LOK STREET, SHEUNG WAN HK